PratapChamala/Gatling-Java-RESTAPI/README.md

 #### Feeders
     14. how to read data from files for post and get calls
-    15. how to feed dynamic values from CSV file
+    15. how to feed dynamic values from a CSV file
-    16. how to create dynamic data for each request using custom feeders i.e using date, random number, UUID , names ..etc
+    16. how to create dynamic data for each request using custom feeders i.e using date, random number, UUID, names ..etc